loganrenz/nardocs/README.md

 [Server returns: Lodash array documentation]
 ```

+**What makes this intelligent:**

+- ✅ **Verifies URLs exist** - Doesn't return broken links
+- ✅ **Analyzes actual content** - Parses homepages to find doc links
+- ✅ **Tries multiple strategies** - Falls back gracefully if one method fails
+- ✅ **Caches results** - Avoids repeated lookups for performance
+- ✅ **Confidence scoring** - Tells you how reliable the found URL is

 **Supported packages include:**

-- 100+ popular packages with known documentation URLs (lodash, axios, zod, etc.)
+- 50+ popular packages with curated documentation URLs
-- Any package with a `homepage` field pointing to documentation
+- Any package with a discoverable documentation site
-- GitHub README fallback for packages without dedicated docs
+- Packages using common doc hosting patterns (ReadTheDocs, GitHub Pages, etc.)
+- Packages with documentation links on their homepage

 **Disable auto-discovery:**